Yash-Swaminathan/E-Commerce-Platform/README.md

 **Project is not being deployed to avoid unnecessary AWS costs.**

+**Target Users:** Small‑to‑medium retail and wholesale merchants looking for a scalable, cloud‑native solution to manage products, orders and customers end‑to‑end.
+**Data Flow:** Whenever a new item is added, it’s persisted in the PostgreSQL database and immediately propagated across all services and made available on the platform in real time.

 A modern e-commerce platform built with microservices architecture, AWS integration, and automated CI/CD pipeline.